 In this case, you may be allowed to ride in the tow truck that brings the vehicle to the impound lot and then transported back to your residence by a police offers.
 Alternatively, you may also call an Uber/Lyft.

 A DUI conviction is scary, intimidating and overwhelming.
 You are at risk of losing your car, license, money, job and more.
 For this reason, you need a skilled DUI attorney on your side.
-Contact our offices in Royal Oak today for a free consultation at (248) 541-2600.
+Contact our offices in Royal Oak today for a free consultation and case evaluation.